 That would be especially true in the case of high-yield bonds.
 Since high-yield issuers tend to be the most heavily indebted, they would have the biggest incentive to reduce leverage.
 Not only would supply likely shrink, but by deleveraging, these issuers’ credit quality would improve, providing a further boost to bond prices.

 Nevertheless, these potential positive effects on bond markets would depend on legislators implementing the changes very gradually.
 High-yield borrowers would need plenty of time to restructure their balance sheets.
 Failing to do this would likely cause most of these companies major problems as they would struggle to reduce leverage quickly.
 Even then, the change is likely to present an existential threat to particularly heavily leveraged companies, notably in the energy sector.

 As for the third proposed change – a temporary deduction in the tax rate paid on repatriated foreign earnings – it has the potential to depress some yields appreciably.
 In this case debt issued by major multinationals, particularly in the technology and pharmaceutical sectors, would be the main beneficiary.

-At present, when repatriating earnings firms are obliged to pay the difference between the US corporate tax rate of 35% and what they have already paid in the nation where they booked the profits.
-For example, if a pharmaceutical or technology giant repatriates profits from Ireland, where the top rate is 12.5%, it would face an additional tax rate of 22.5%.
+At present, when repatriating earnings firms are obliged to pay the difference between the US corporate tax rate of 35 per cent and what they have already paid in the nation where they booked the profits.
+For example, if a pharmaceutical or technology giant repatriates profits from Ireland, where the top rate is 12.5 per cent, it would face an additional tax rate of 22.5 per cent.

-The House of Representatives, as of this writing, is proposing cutting the maximum levy companies pay on repatriated profits to 14% where it is held as cash and 7% when held in less liquid investments in order to entice money back to the Unites States.
+The House of Representatives, as of writing, is proposing cutting the maximum levy companies pay on repatriated profits to 14 per cent where it is held as cash and seven per cent when held in less liquid investments in order to entice money back to the Unites States.